-The BS in Computer Science and Game Design combines game design theory and practice, with coursework in computer science, mathematics and physics.
-In this program, students learn to leverage the technical tools and processes used by professional designers, including scripting languages, level and map editors, databases, while designing, prototyping, and iterating their projects in a collaborative, deadline-driven environment.
+The BS in Computer Science and Game Design programme combines game design theory and practice, with coursework in computer science, mathematics and physics.
+In this programme, students learn to leverage the technical tools and processes used by professional designers, including scripting languages, level and map editors, databases, while designing, prototyping, and iterating their projects in a collaborative, deadline-driven environment.
 The result is a proficient computer scientist and designer who has mastered the intersection of technology and design.

 Students in the BS in Computer Science and Game Design programme concentrate on the following subjects:

 Graduates of this programme are prepared to enter the video game industry as

 Learn more about DigiPen's Bachelor of Science in Computer Science and Game Design.

 Graduates from the following list of Polytechnic Diploma programmes are eligible for credit exemptions in the DigiPen's BS in Computer Science and Game Design degree programme:

 Diploma in Digital Entertainment Technology

 Diploma in Information Technology

 Diploma in Business Informatics